 However, our costs are not similarly constrained or capped and we continue to be constrained by law, or by contract, from reducing many of our costs or from pursuing many alternate sources of revenue.
 A large portion of our cost structure cannot be altered expeditiously due to our universal service mission.
 Many employee costs, such as compensation and employee health benefit premiums, are subject to contractual arrangements.
 Other employee costs such as workers' compensation costs and retiree pension benefit amortization costs are mandated by law.
-The allocation of retiree pension benefit amortization costs related to CSRS employees who worked for both the Post Office Department and the Postal Service cannot be altered without legislative change.
+The retiree pension benefit amortization costs related to CSRS employees cannot be altered without administrative change.
 See Note 9 - Retirement Plans, Note 10 - Health Benefits Plans, and Note 11 - Workers' Compensation for further information on statutorily mandated costs.